oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

-1. User starts up the application.
+1. The user starts up the application.
-2. System displays a message containing all the clients that has not been contacted in a specific period of time.
+2. FinHub displays a message containing all the clients that has not been contacted in a specific period of time.
-3. System returns to landing display.
+3. FinHub returns to landing display.

     Use case ends.